Organilla/kidneyfox-/README.md

-# kidneyfox-
-KidneyFox, the custom feature-full browser of Organilla.
+Imagine not using KidneyFox, the best free web browser on the market for all your needs.